SOBotics/SOBotics.github.io/_posts/2018-07-01-connecting-to-higgs.md

    [![enter image description here][1]][1]

 2. Clicking 'Bots' will bring you to the bot management page.
-Here, you'll see all bots owned by yourself.
+Here, you'll see all bots that you own.
 Admins are able to see and edit every bot.
 From here, you're also able to create a new bot:

     [![enter image description here][2]][2]